SnickerdoodleLabs/protocol/packages/contracts/docs/governance/SnickerdoodleTimeLock.md

 ```solidity
 function initialize(uint256 minDelay, address[] proposers, address[] executors) public
 ```

+Initializes the contract

+_Uses the initializer modifier to to ensure the contract is only initialized once_

 | Name | Type | Description |
 | ---- | ---- | ----------- |